Wumbobfuscation/Wumbobfuscation/Process Injection/ProcessInjectionTemplate.md

 Process injection is defined in the MITRE ATT&CK Framework as [T1055](https://attack.mitre.org/techniques/T1055/).

-The development process below will begin with a process injection implant template, and continue with several insertable injection techniques.
+The development process below is a process injection implant template.

 ## Developing Process Injection Techniques